plastic free banner

 Plastic-free packaging is easier than ever to produce.

 In the recent decade, single use plastics have come under the spotlight for their effects on the environment.
 With nearly 300 million tonnes of plastic waste produced each year it’s a huge area for concern.
-Plastic pollution particularly effects marine life, as much plastic waste ends up in our oceans.
+Pollution from plastic bags and fishing nets particularly effects marine life, as much plastic waste ends up in our oceans.
 High numbers of seabirds, fish, turtles and other marine animals are killed each year after ingesting or getting caught in plastic.
-Fortunately, there are many plastic-free alternatives available.
+Fortunately, there are many alternatives available.

 Maki cardboard sleeve